 The Kabbalah also tells the tale of a goddess falling into incarnation before journeying upwards again, to regain her true self and state of Oneness with the True Bridegroom.
 The dispossessed heroine is also found in the tales of Cinderella and Snow White and the Seven Dwarves.

 So with the Fall of the Double Goddess being the common root allegory for the human condition across a vast and multitudinous range of sacred myths and spiritual systems over thousands of years, it seems quite likely that this is the true meaning and purpose of the Double Goddess of the Palaeolithic and Neolithic ages too.

-Plus … out of all that Fall mythology and iconography which runs so deep in the DNA songlines throughout the aeons, I don’t know of a single example of where 1) the Fallen is a man and 2) where Venus is a man.
+In conclusion, out of all that Fall mythology and iconography which has run so deep in the DNA songlines throughout the aeons, I don’t know of a single example of where 1) the Fallen is a man and 2) where Venus is a man.
 Therefore, it is my contention that Lucifer is a woman.